 For the Ocean Views: Ahilya by the Sea

-The red-brick heritage villas that comprise Ahilya by the Sea are a chaste cluster of nine very pleasing guest rooms, replete with eccentric décor curated from the owner’s coveted art collection, balmy views across sleepy Dolphin Bay and a beguiling scent from the frangipanis in the gardens.
+A luxury resort in Goa – the red-brick heritage villas that comprise Ahilya by the Sea are a chaste cluster of nine very pleasing guest rooms, replete with eccentric décor curated from the owner’s coveted art collection, balmy views across sleepy Dolphin Bay and a beguiling scent from the frangipanis in the gardens.
 This is a resort that knows very well how to turn down the tempo—the most challenging decision here is between the infinity or the plunge pool.
 Keeping you on your toes, however, is dinner.
 Every evening, it’s served in a different al-fresco location in Ahilya’s lovingly tended grounds.

 For a Family Getaway: Taj Holiday Village Resort & Spa